San Miguel Corporation: San Miguel Properties

-San Miguel Properties was established in 1990 as SMC's corporate real estate arm, its current projects include mixed-use developments, with economy to middle-income housing as its core products.
+San Miguel Properties was established in 1990 as SMC's corporate real estate arm.
+Its current projects include mixed-use developments, with economy to middle-income housing as its core products.
 Among its real estate development projects are Makati Diamond Residences (Makati); Emerald 88 (Pasig), Bel Aldea, Maravilla, and Muralla (General Trias, Cavite); Dover Hill (San Juan); One Dover View and Two Dover View (Mandaluyong); and Wedgewoods (Santa Rosa, Laguna).

 San Miguel Yamamura Packaging Corporation

 San Miguel Yamamura Packaging Corporation (SMYPC) provides packaging solutions to food, beverage, pharmaceutical, chemical and personal care manufacturers.
-SMYPC serves clients in the United States, Europe, Japan, and Australia among other foreign markets.
-SMYPC also manufactures corrugated cartons, flexible packaging, plastic crates and pallets, metal closures and two-piece aluminum cans.
+It serves clients in the United States, Europe, Japan, and Australia among other foreign markets.
+Furthermore, the corporation also manufactures corrugated cartons, flexible packaging, plastic crates and pallets, metal closures and two-piece aluminium cans.
 In China, the company produces glass containers and plastic crates, pallets and metal crowns for the domestic and export markets.
 SMYPC also manages a plastic crate plant in Indonesia and a glass and metal crown facility in Vietnam.
-In Malaysia, SMYPC operates four facilities that produce flexible packaging, plastic films, woven products and radiant barriers for higher-value and high-tech industries such as electronics, health care and logistics firms.
+In Malaysia, it operates four facilities that produce flexible packaging, plastic films, woven products and radiant barriers for higher-value and high-tech industries such as electronics, health care and logistics firms.

 Petron Corporation

-SMC Global Power Holdings Corporation
+San Miguel Global Power Holdings Corporation

-SMC Global Power serves as the power arm of San Miguel Corporation.
-To be the largest power company, with the biggest generation capacity, and a key player in Southeast Asia.
-To give every Filipino the power to celebrate life.
+San Miguel Global Power serves as the power arm of San Miguel Corporation.